 Commonly pursued majors, minors and certificates

 Your major represents about one third of your degree requirements.
+With the help of your academic advisor, you may be able to combine several areas of interest with additional majors, minors, or certificates.
 Students pursuing the AAADS/Religious Studies interdepartmental major often study other subjects while completing their bachelor's degree.

 AAADS/Religious Studies students may wish to pursue these certificates:

 Your academic advisor can help you find a second major, minor or certificate that supports your interests.

 When pursuing the interdepartmental major in African American and African Diaspora Studies and Religious Studies, you have the opportunity to work with faculty who have expertise and experience in many fields.
 Take advantage of office hours to talk with your instructors about your performance in class, the content of readings and assignments, and how the course helps you work toward your goals.